Engin-Boot/capture-behavior-of-a-visit-counter-RV313/needs-tech.md

 Scenario: Recover across restarts of the server that runs the visit-counter

-  Given
+  Given : computing visit-count.
-  When
+  When	: the server unexpected shut-down.
-  Then
+  Then	: recover across restarts of server.

 Scenario: Reconcile counts if the sensor is offline for a while

-  Given
+  Given	: Sensor is online.
-  When
+  When	: If the sensor is offline
-  Then
+  Then	: Reconcile counts.